 The program focuses on solar, fuel cells and energy storage for schools, municipal facilities, large multi-family mixed use developments.
 The program team collaborates with builders to construct sustainable green buildings that are highly energy efficient.

-SDG&E is a regulated public utility that provides safe and reliable energy service to 3.4 million consumers through 1.4 million electric meters and 861,000 natural gas meters in San Diego and southern Orange counties.
+SDG&E is a regulated public utility that provides safe and reliable energy service to 3.5 million consumers through 1.4 million electric meters and more than 850,000 natural gas meters in San Diego and southern Orange counties.
 The utility's area spans 4,100 square miles.
-SDG&E is committed to creating ways to help customers save energy and money every day.
+SDG&E is committed to creating ways to help our customers save energy and money every day.
 SDG&E is a subsidiary of Sempra Energy (NYSE: SRE), a Fortune 500 energy services holding company based in San Diego.
-Connect with SDG&E’s Customer Contact Center at 800-411-7343, on Twitter (@SDGE) and Facebook.

 For further information: Allison Zaragoza/Art Larson of San Diego Gas & Electric, +1-877-866-2066, www.sdge.com, Twitter: @sdge